PatrickLim/DevOps-Toolkit-Wiki/Knowledge-Base/Application-Services/Targeted-Kerberos.md

 Also note that ABCWEB respects ABCWEB, which may seem redundant.
 This is needed for the Kerberos chain between IIS and SSRS.

+IMPORTANT! the appserver should also respect the webserver, because the webapp needs access to fileshares on the appserver.

+1. $appvm = get-adcomputer -identity ap01e1-ABC
+2. $webvm = get-adcomputer -identity wb01e1-ABC
+3. set-adcomputer -identity $appvm -PrincipalsAllowedToDelegateToAccount $webvm

 To check which accounts are allowed to delegate to any account, run the following in Powershell:

 1. $x = Get-ADUser -Identity $sqlguy -Properties msDS-AllowedToActOnBehalfOfOtherIdentity